 Covered Losses for Hotels Under Business Interruption Insurance Policies

 Businesses in the travel and hospitality industries are often the first to feel the effects of economic downturns, disasters, and restrictions on movement.
 Many hotels, airlines, event organizers, and similar businesses have been at the forefront of defining the types of claims and losses that are covered by business interruption insurance.
-For example:

 - In 2003, hotels in Hong Kong successfully petitioned for business interruption insurance coverage caused by the SARS virus;

 - In 2004, a court awarded a favorable opinion to USAirways against its commercial business interruption insurer over lost business claims related to the September 11, 2001, terrorist attacks;